andyljones/megastep/docs/tutorials/minimal-env.rst

 TODO: Image of box env

 Yup, it's a box.
 Four walls and one room.
-There's :ref:`more below about how the geometry is made <simple-env-geometry>`, and also a :ref:`brief discussion of its place in megastep <geometry>`.
+There's :ref:`more below about how the geometry is made <minimal-env-geometry>`, and also a :ref:`brief discussion of its place in megastep <geometry>`.

 Scenery